 Montvale is a tiny town located in the state of Virginia.
 With a population of 635 people and just one neighborhood, Montvale is the 317th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Montvale is generally considered to be a blue-collar town.
-37.93% of the Montvale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Montvale is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Montvale who work in sales jobs (26.11%), community and social services (12.81%), and office and administrative support (10.84%).
+When you are in Montvale, you'll notice that it is more blue-collar than most other communities in America.
+56.93% of Montvale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Montvale is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Montvale who work in management occupations (15.36%), sales jobs (14.98%), and office and administrative support (7.49%).

-Being a small town, Montvale does not have a public transit system used by locals to get to and from work.
+Montvale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Montvale in 2022 was $29,739, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $118,956 for a family of four.
+The per capita income in Montvale in 2022 was $40,112, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $160,448 for a family of four.
 However, Montvale contains both very wealthy and poor people as well.

 The people who call Montvale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montvale residents report their race to be White.
-Important ancestries of people in Montvale include European, German, French, Yugoslavian, and Other West Indian.
+Important ancestries of people in Montvale include German, Scots-Irish, Irish, English, and European.

 The most common language spoken in Montvale is English.
 Other important languages spoken here include African languages and Arabic.